denoland/std/testing/README.md

   this function does.
 Also compares any errors thrown to an optional expected `Error` class and checks that the error `.message` includes an optional string.
-- `assertRejects()` - Expects the passed `fn` to be async and throw (or return a `Promise` that rejects).
-If the `fn` does not throw or reject, this function will throw asynchronously _(⚠️ assertion should be awaited or be the return value of the test function to avoid any uncaught rejections which could result in unexpected process exit)_.
-Also compares any errors thrown to an optional expected `Error` class and checks that the error `.message` includes an optional string.
+- `assertRejects()` - Expects the passed `fn` to be async and throw and return a `Promise` that rejects.
+If the `fn` does not throw or reject, this function will reject _(⚠️ you should normally await this assertion)_.
+Also optionally accepts an Error class which the expected error must be an instance of, and a string which must be a substring of the error's `.message`.
 - `assertThrowsAsync()` - Deprecated.
 Use `assertRejects`.
 - `unimplemented()` - Use this to stub out methods that will throw when invoked.
 - `unreachable()` - Used to assert unreachable code.